wpilibsuite/frc-docs/source/docs/software/wpilib-tools/robotbuilder/introduction/robotbuilder-interface.rst

 .. image:: images/robotbuilder-interface-1.png

 RobotBuilder has a user interface designed for rapid development of robot programs.
-Almost all operations are performed by drag and drop or selecting options from drop-down lists.
+Almost all operations are performed by drag-and-drop or selecting options from drop-down lists.

 Dragging Items from the Palette to the Robot Description
 --------------------------------------------------------